Saint Lawrence: Martyrdom

 As a deacon in Rome, Lawrence was responsible for the material goods of the Church and the distribution of alms to the poor.
 Ambrose of Milan related that when the treasures of the Church were demanded of Lawrence by the prefect of Rome, he brought forward the poor, to whom he had distributed the treasure as alms.
 "Behold in these poor persons the treasures which I promised to show you; to which I will add pearls and precious stones, those widows and consecrated virgins, which are the Church's crown."
 The prefect was so angry that he had a great gridiron prepared with hot coals beneath it and had Lawrence placed on it, hence Lawrence's association with the gridiron.

-Lawrence was sentenced at San Lorenzo in Miranda and imprisoned in San Lorenzo in Fonte, where he baptized fellow prisoners.
-He was martyred in San Lorenzo in Panisperna and was buried in San Lorenzo fuori le Mura.
-The Almanac of Filocalus for 354 states that he was buried in the Catacomb of Cyriaca on the Via Tiburtina by Hippolytus and Justin the Confessor, a presbyter.
+Lawrence was sentenced at the Temple of Antoninus and Faustina and imprisoned in the house of the centurion Hippolytus (the site of which is now San Lorenzo in Fonte), where he baptized fellow prisoners.
+He was martyred on the Esquiline Hill, at a site which is now the church of San Lorenzo in Panisperna, and was buried in the Catacomb of Cyriaca on the Via Tiburtina, upon which has been built the Basilica Papale di San Lorenzo fuori le mura.
+The Almanac of Filocalus for 354 states that he was buried in the catacomb by Hippolytus and Justin the Confessor, a presbyter.
 One of the early sources for his martyrdom was the description of Aurelius Prudentius Clemens in his Peristephanon, Hymn 2.